RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 worker-2.dtchw.dynamic.opentlc.com   Ready    worker   26m   v1.18.3+47c0e71
 ~~~

+## Deploying the Local Storage Operator

-Now that we know the worker nodes have their disk we can proceed.
-Before installing OCS we should first install the local-storage operator which we can configure the local disks on the worker nodes.
-These are the dusks which then can be consumed by OCS as OSD devices.
+Now that we know the worker nodes have their extra disk ready and labels added, we can proceed.
+Before installing OCS we need to first install the **[local-storage operator](https://github.com/openshift/local-storage-operator)** which is used to consume local disks, and expose them as available persistent volumes (PV) for OCS to consume; the OCS Ceph OSD pods consume local-storage based PV's and allow additional RWX PV's to be deployed on-top.

 The first step is to create a local storage namespace in the OpenShift console.
 Navigate to **Administration** -> **Namespaces** and click on the create namespace button.
 Once the below dialogue appears, set the namespace Name to **local-storage**.